benwiz/audio/README.md

 - Purchase parts on Amazon for buttons (don't get knobs yet)
 - Purchase cigar box(es)

+- Build a very simple React UI and listen for a button click, send http request to backend

-- When starting Sonic Pi from the cli, it is failing to receive osc messages
+- When starting Sonic Pi from the cli, it is failing to receive osc messages.
+It is not a big deal to use the app until then.